alexandrebrilhante/closing_auction/README.md

 # closing_auction

-This project is an implementation of a high-performance TSX Market-On-Close (MOC) auction system in Rust.
+This project is an implementation of a high-performance closing auction simualtor in Rust.
 The system supports real-time order matching, imbalance handling, and auction price determination, optimized for low latency and high throughput using efficient data structures and parallel processing.

 ## Features